 This is a great point you make, Mark.

-You know, uh, you and I are old enough to remember, remember the 70s and early 80s, you know, we were the the OPEC countries uh uh you know have had their knives right at our throat, and they could throw the American economy into a recession by you know influencing the price of oil.
+You know, we were the OPEC countries had their knives right at our throat, and they could throw the American economy into a recession by influencing the price of oil.

-Well, you know, we thank God that we have the shale oil and gas revolution, because we're now the number one producer of oil and gas in the world.
+Well, thank God that we have the shale, oil, and gas revolution because we're now the number one producer of oil and gas in the world.

-We have six trillion, six trillion dollars worth of mineral resources in this country, and yet we're importing the minerals.
+We have $6 trillion worth of mineral resources in this country, and yet we're importing the minerals.

 I mean, you just can't make this stuff up.